ISAITB/template-validation-service/src/main/resources/archetype-resources/README.md

 # Building and running

-1. Build using `mvnw clean package`.
+1. Build using `mvn clean package`.
 2. Once built you can run the application in two ways:
   a.
-With maven: `mvnw spring-boot:run`.
+With maven: `mvn spring-boot:run`.
   b.
 Standalone: `java -jar .\target\${artifactId}-VERSION.jar`.
 3. The service's WSDL file is accessible at http://localhost:8080/services/validation?WSDL.